 Another group of men—and most of the women—were transparent about wanting time for their families.
 While the firm accommodated them with part-time schedules (and less pay) and infrequent business trips, these workers, regardless of gender, were marginalized.
 They didn’t get the rewards—the stellar reviews, promotions, and big bonuses—that went to the 80-hour-a-week “ideal workers.”

-Maybe the real problem “isn’t men faking greater devotion to their jobs,” writes “Upshot” columnist Neil Irwin, “but that too many companies reward the wrong things, favoring the illusion of extraordinary effort over actual productivity.”
+Maybe the real problem “isn’t men faking greater devotion to their jobs,” Upshot columnist Neil Irwin writes, “but that too many companies reward the wrong things, favoring the illusion of extraordinary effort over actual productivity.”
 The column, and its analysis of Reid’s study, struck a chord.
 Within a matter of days, more than 540 reader comments had been posted.

-MR from California writes: “Having worked at a consulting firm, I can say that this study is dead on.
+MR from California wrote: “Having worked at a consulting firm, I can say that this study is dead on.
 And the upshot is that they are charging clients for these ‘hours.’”

-Sammy from Denver wonders: “I’d be interested in whether females do the same thing.”
+Sammy from Denver wondered aloud: “I’d be interested in whether females do the same thing.”

-Harvard Business Review published an article by Reid about her study in April 2015.
+At the end of April 2015, Harvard Business Review published an article by Reid about her study.
 While some men “seemed to happily comply with the firm’s expectations…a majority were dissatisfied,” she writes.
 “They complained to me of children crying when they missed their soccer games, of poor health and substance addictions caused by how they worked, and of a general sense of feeling ‘overworked and underfamilied.’”

 Salon.com highlighted Reid’s research with this headline: “New study reveals just how jaw-droppingly sexist the American workplace still is.”
 BloombergBusiness opined that Reid’s study had “outed a group of people, mostly men, who play the part of the workaholic, feigning brutal hours, while covertly keeping a more humane schedule.”

-BU Today talked with Reid about the response to her research, how she became interested in men and the workplace, and what she learned from her research.
+BU Research sat down with Reid in her office at the Questrom School of Business in May 2015 to talk about the response to her research, how she had become interested in men and the workplace, how she had come to study the consulting firm, and what she had learned from her research.

-BU Today: Why do you think your study has struck such a chord?
+BU Research: Why do you think your study has struck such a chord?

 Reid: A lot of people feel like they have to work all the time or that they are expected to work all the time.
 And yet at the same time, we all talk about the need for work/family/life balance.
 There’s a problem with this culture of overwork.
 It’s not always necessary for performance.
 It’s not just mothers who have trouble with this culture.
 It’s fathers, too, and people who don’t have children.

-You earned a PhD in sociology at Harvard University, studying at its business school and sociology department.
+You earned your PhD in sociology from Harvard University, studying at both their business school and department of sociology.
 How did you get interested in men and the workplace?